apache/kyuubi/docs/connector/spark/tidb.rst

    See the License for the specific language governing permissions and limitations under the License.

-`TiSpark`_
+`TiDB`_
 ==========

+TiDB is an open-source NewSQL database that supports Hybrid Transactional and Analytical Processing (HTAP) workloads.

 TiSpark is a thin layer built for running Apache Spark on top of TiDB/TiKV to answer complex OLAP queries.
-It enjoys the merits of both the Spark platform and the distributed clusters of TiKV while seamlessly integrated to TiDB, a distributed OLTP database, to provide one-stop Hybrid Transactional/Analytical Processing (HTAP) solutions for online transactions and analyses.
+It enjoys the merits of both the Spark platform and the distributed clusters of TiKV while seamlessly integrated to TiDB to provide one-stop HTAP solutions for online transactions and analyses.

 .. tip::
-   This article assumes that you have mastered the basic knowledge and operation of TiSpark.
+   This article assumes that you have mastered the basic knowledge and operation of TiDB and TiSpark.
-   For the knowledge about TiSpark not mentioned in this article, you can obtain it from its `Official Documentation`_.
+   For the knowledge not mentioned in this article, you can obtain it from TiDB `Official Documentation`_.

-By using kyuubi, we can run SQL queries towards TiSpark which is more convenient, easy to understand, and easy to expand than directly using spark to manipulate TiSpark.
+By using kyuubi, we can run SQL queries towards TiDB/TiKV which is more convenient, easy to understand, and easy to expand than directly using spark to manipulate TiDB/TiKV.

-TiSpark Integration
+TiDB Integration
 -------------------

-To enable the integration of kyuubi spark sql engine and TiSpark through Apache Spark Datasource V2 and Catalog APIs, you need to:
+To enable the integration of kyuubi spark sql engine and TiDB through Apache Spark Datasource V2 and Catalog APIs, you need to:

-- Referencing the :ref:`dependencies`
+- Referencing the TiSpark :ref:`dependencies`
 - Setting the spark extension and catalog :ref:`configurations`

 .. _dependencies:

 Dependencies
 ************
-The classpath of kyuubi spark sql engine with TiSpark supported consists of
+The classpath of kyuubi spark sql engine with TiDB supported consists of

 1. kyuubi-spark-sql-engine-|release|.jar, the engine jar deployed with Kyuubi distributions
 2. a copy of spark distribution